Campus/Dorm Room Electrical Safety

 Teach Students about Electrical Safety Before They Head to College

 - Extension cords are only for temporary use.
-If you must use extension cords, use them only temporarily and unplug them when not in use.
-Dorms may not have enough outlets to plug in all your gadgets at once.
-If you must use extension cords, make sure to unplug them when not in use.
+Dorm rooms may not have enough outlets to plug in all your gadgets at once.
+If you must use extension cords, use them temporarily and unplug them when not in use.

 - Consider purchasing power strips with an over-current protector, which will shut off power automatically if there is too much current being drawn.